Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/LearningProjects/learning_fastai_todo.md

 # NOTES

 # TODO
-* here> try deploy with jupyter notebook. (pretty cool)
-    * refer to lecture 2.
-* check for steve github pizze update
 * work on notebook lecture 5.
-* work on notebook lecture 4.
 * work on notebook lecture 6.
+* try deploy with jupyter notebook. (pretty cool)
+    * refer to lecture 2.